 The Partnership has made an election to be treated as a partnership for federal income tax purposes.
 The purpose of this election is to eliminate federal and state income tax liability for the Partnership and allow us to pass through our tax-exempt interest to our shareholders so that they are not subject to federal tax on this income.
 If our treatment as a partnership for tax purposes is challenged, we would be classified as an association taxable as a corporation.
 This would result in the Partnership being taxed on its taxable income, if any, and, in addition, would result in all cash distributions made by the Partnership to shareholders being treated as taxable ordinary dividend income to the extent of the Partnership's earnings and profits, which would include tax-exempt income.
 The payment of these dividends would not be deductible by the Partnership.
 The listing of the Partnership's shares for trading on the Nasdaq Global Market causes the Partnership to be treated as a "publicly traded partnership" under Section 7704 of the Internal Revenue Code.
-A publicly traded partnership is generally taxable as a corporation of real property, gain from the sale or other disposition of capital assets held for the production of interest or dividends, real property rents, gain from the sale or other disposition of real property genes.
-We believe that all of this interest income is qualifying income, it is possible that some or all of our income could be determined not to be qualifying income.
-In such a case, if more than 10% of our annual gross income in any year is not qualifying income, the Partnership will be taxable as a corporation rater than a partnership for federal income tax purposes.
-We have not received, and do not intend to seek, a ruling from the Internal Revenue Service regarding our status as a partnership for tax purposes.
+A publicly traded partnership is generally taxable as a corporation unless 90% or more of its gross income is "qualifying" income.
+Qualifying income includes interest, dividends, real property rents, gain from the sale or other disposition of real property, gain from the sale or other disposition of capital assets held for the production of interest or dividends and certain other items.
+Substantially all of the Partnership's gross income will continue to be tax-exempt interest income on mortgage bonds.
+While we believe that all of this interest income is qualifying income, it is possible that some or all of our income could be determined not to be qualifying income.
+In such a case, if more than 10% of our annual gross income in any year is not qualifying income, the Partnership will be taxable as a corporation rather than a partnership for federal income tax purposes.
+We have not received, and do not intend to seek, a ruling from the Internal Revenue Service reg